 6. Family-Owned Wineries

-All the wineries in the Thompson Valley are family-owned and operated and that sense of entrepreneurship, hard work, and deep pride really shine through.
-From the wine in your glass to the conversations and personal stories you may hear, you will feel like part of the family.
+All the wineries in the Thompson Valley are family-owned and/or operated and that sense of entrepreneurship, hard work, and deep pride really shine through.
+From the wine in your glass to the conversations and personal stories you may hear, you will feel like part of the family while touring along the Kamloops Wine Trail.
+Here, tasting with the owner is the norm, not the exception.

 7. It is a Safe Place to Be

-Not something one would normally associate with wine tasting but in this Covid world we live in, safety is paramount.
+Not something one would normally associate with wine tasting but in this “new” world we live in, safety is paramount.
 The wide-open spaces, fewer faces and outdoor places are really what wine country in Kamloops is all about.
-Combined with thoughtfully planned safety protocols, Kamloops is a safe and comfortable wine tasting destination.
+Combined with thoughtfully planned safety protocols, and continued dedication to the safety of staff and guests, Kamloops is a safe and comfortable wine tasting destination.

 Book a reservation in advance to guarantee a tasting spot, and avoid a wait.

 Wine is all about the place, and by all accounts, this place is pretty special.
-As travel begins to reopen, plan for a wine tasting adventure to the Kamloops Thompson Valley.
+This summer, discover something new in your glass.
+Plan a wine tasting adventure to the Kamloops Thompson Valley.
 You won’t be disappointed.

 Author: Trish Morelli